Urban freight

 Last Mile Toolkit

 Launched in 2021, the Freight and Servicing Last Mile Toolkit is a best-practice guide to assist urban planners, developers and government to give greater consideration to freight and servicing demands for new buildings and precincts as part of the planning process.
+It also promotes better management of freight and servicing for existing buildings.

 The toolkit includes: